 - (d) Monument signs.
-Monument signs are free-standing with internal structural supports, where the height from the ground to the highest point on the sign is less than the sign's greatest horizontal dimension. - (1) Sign supports can be exposed above the ground no more than 1/3 of the greatest vertical dimension of the sign. - (2) The maximum height of a monument sign is 5 feet above the crown of the adjacent street. - (3) No part of a monument sign may be closer than 3 feet from any right-of-way. - (4) Clear visibility must be maintained on comer lots in accordance with § 30-93. - (5) Buildings that are required to meet the commercial design standards in § 34-991-1010 cannot install monument signs.
-For all other buildings, Figure 30-6 shows recent local examples of monument signs. - (e) Sandwich signs.
-Sandwich signs are easily moveable sign not attached to the ground that are supported by their own frames which generally form the cross-sectional shape of an A. Sandwich signs may be installed without a sign permit provided they comply with the special requirements of § 30-6(a).
-No other sandwich signs are allowed.
+Monument signs are free-standing with internal structural supports, where the height from the ground to the highest point on the sign is less than the sign's greatest horizontal dimension. - (1) Monument signs may be elevated provided that the bottom of the sign is no more than 1/3 of the greatest vertical dimension above the ground immediately below the sign. - (2) The maximum height of a monument sign is 5 feet above the crown of the adjacent street. - (3) No part of a monument sign may be closer than 3 feet from any right-of-way. - (4) Clear visibility must be maintained on comer lots in accordance with § 30-93. - (5) Buildings that are required to meet the commercial design standards in § 34-991-1010 cannot install monument signs.
+For all other buildings, Figure 30-6 shows recent local examples of monument signs.